Half-Life 2: Episode Two

 Half-Life 2: Episode Two is a 2007 first-person shooter game developed and published by Valve.
-Following Episode One (2006), it is the second of two shorter episodic games that continue the story of Half-Life 2 (2004).
+Following Episode One (2006), it is the second of two episodic games that continue the story of Half-Life 2 (2004).
 The player controls Gordon Freeman, who travels through the mountains surrounding City 17 to a resistance base with his ally Alyx Vance.
 Like previous Half-Life games, Episode Two combines shooting, puzzle-solving and narrative elements, and adds expansive environments and less linear sequences.

 Episode Two was released on October 10, 2007, for Windows on Valve's distribution service Steam, and as a part of The Orange Box, a compilation of Valve games for Windows, Xbox 360, and PlayStation 3.
 The PlayStation version was produced by Electronic Arts.
 Episode Two received positive reviews.

 Valve canceled Half-Life 2: Episode Three when they abandoned episodic development and began developing a new game engine.
 In 2020, after canceling several further Half-Life projects, Valve released Half-Life: Alyx.

 Gameplay

 As with previous Half-Life games, Episode Two is played in the first person as Gordon Freeman against transhuman troops, known as the Combine, and other hostile alien creatures.
-Levels are linear but add a more open environment, consisting of puzzles and first-person shooter game-play.
+Levels are linear but add a more open environment, consisting of puzzles and first-person shooter (FPS) gameplay.
 Sequences involving vehicles are interspersed throughout the game, breaking up moments of combat.

 One of the focal points was the increased use of vehicles in open areas.
 However, the game retains its original linear style until the final battle.
-Episode Two has more puzzles than Episode One; the sequence in which the player must cross a damaged bridge is the biggest physics puzzle in the series.
+Episode Two has more puzzles than Episode One; the sequence in which the player must cross a damaged bridge was the largest physics puzzle in the series up to that point.
 As in the previous two games, Episode Two features numerous "achievements" (similar to PlayStation 3's Trophies and Xbox Live's Achievements) for carrying out certain tasks.
 Some are essential to game progress, such as helping fight off an antlion invasion, or defeating the first Hunters.
 Others are optional tricks or feats the player can perform, such as killing a Combine soldier with their own grenade or running down a certain number of enemies with the car.